nitinlingwal91/Data_science_projects/README.md

 #

 - ### Challenges
-- [SQL Challenges](https://github.com/nitinlingwal91/SQL/tree/main/SQL): This repository contains codes of online SQL challenges (From Hackerrank, Leetcode, Testdome, etc.) solved by me.
+- [SQL Challenges](https://github.com/nitinlingwal91/SQL/tree/main/SQL): This repository contains codes of online SQL challenges (From Hackerrank, Leetcodeetc.) solved by me.
-- [Data Science Challenges](https://github.com/archd3sai/DS-Challenges): This repository contains codes of online Data Science challenges (From Hackerrank, TestDome, etc.) solved by me.
+- [Data Science Challenges](https://github.com/archd3sai/DS-Challenges): This repository contains codes of online Data Science challenges (From Hackerrank etc.) solved by me.

 - ### Ranking Algorithms
 - [Ranking of Tennis players](https://github.com/archd3sai/Tennis-Players-Ranking/blob/master/TennisRanking.ipynb) : Objective of this project is to rank all Tennis Players based on the matches they played in the year of 2018.
 This project comprises 4 approaches to rank Tennis players and I have tried to make these approaches more robust sequentially.